Nerwyn/android-tv-card/README.md

 ### Repeat and Repeat Delay

 By setting a hold action to `repeat`, the tap action will repeat while the button is held down.
 The default delay between repeats is 100ms.
 You can change this by setting `Repeat delay` in the hold action to a different number.

-See the below section on [repeat](#repeat) for more.
+The following default keys have hold actions set to `repeat` by default.
+You can disable this by creating a custom action for them and setting their hold actions to `none` or a different action.
+The touchpad direction actions also are set to repeat when held, and can similarly be disabled or remapped by creating a custom action for the touchpad and changing it's hold action.

+- up
+- down
+- left
+- right
+- volume_up
+- volume_down
+- delete
+- forward_delete
+- touchpad up/down/left/right

 ### Double Tap Window